 6. Reduce or avoid the purchase of garments made of synthetic fibres to minimise the amount of microfibres entering the oceans through our washing machines.
 Purchasing clothing made of natural fibres (eg. organic cotton, linen, hemp, silk, wool) is the best course of action in the fight against microfibre pollution, but this isn’t always entirely possible because there isn’t currently a biodegradable material that has all the performance qualities necessary for active wear, swimwear or technical outdoor clothes.
 Synthetic fabrics–like nylon, polyester, and elastan –are perfectly suited for those kind of clothes because they wick moisture, stretch across the body and are durable.
 In these cases, aim to purchase the most eco-friendly and ethical product that you can afford and make sure to use a microplastic catching laundry bags when washing.

-From now on you can buy the easy-to-use Guppy Friend at our online-shop together with your Arctic Flamingo leggings and do your best avoiding microplastics landing to our waterways.
+You can buy your Guppyfriend at our online-shop together with your Arctic Flamingo leggings and do your best avoiding microplastics landing to our waterways.

 [Guppyfriend is an innovative solution by STOP!
 MICRO WASTE which is a non-profit organization initiated by LANGBRETT, a group of surfers and nature lovers.
 STOP!
 Micro Waste is dedicated to reduce the plastic pollution of our rivers and oceans.
 Profits from Guppyfriend sales are reinvested in further activities to address the microwaste problem and to avoid single-use plastics.
 Gotta love their work!]